caltechlibrary/irdmtools/eprint2rdm.1.md

 -all-ids
 : return a list of EPrint ids, one per line.

+-harvest DATASET_NAME
+: Harvest content to a dataset collection rather than standard out

+-id-list ID_FILE_LIST
+: (used with harvest) Retrieve records based on the ids in a file, one line per id.

 -resource-map FILENAME
 : use this comma delimited resource map from EPrints to RDM resource types.
 The resource map file is a comma delimited file without a header row.